-Measuring ECL - Explanation of inputs, assumptions and estimation techniques
+Measuring ECL - Explanation of inputs, assumptions and estimation techniques f) Definition of default (continued)

 The criteria above have been applied to all financial instruments held by the Group and are consistent with the definition of default used for internal credit risk management purposes.
 The default definition has been applied consistently to model the Probability of Default (PD), Exposure at Default (EAD) and Loss given Default (LGD) throughout the Group's expected loss calculations.